vacp2p/rfc/content/docs/rfcs/10/README.md

 3. `/vac/waku/filter/2.0.0-beta1`
 4. `/vac/waku/lightpush/2.0.0-beta1`

-This is in addition to protocols that specify mesages, payloads, and recommend usages.
+This is in addition to protocols that specify messages, payloads, and recommended usages.
 Since these aren't negotiated libp2p protocols, they are referred to by their RFC ID.
 For example: